-To get an Agile project up and running up and running to its full capacity, you need the buy-in of top-tier leaders and execs, even if they're not involved in the day-to-day.
+To get an Agile project up and running to its full capacity, you need the buy-in of top-tier leaders and execs, even if they're not involved in the day-to-day.
 It's this "top down" approach that ensures that Agile adoption and support happens at every level of an organization.

 Why Executive Buy-in Matters

 While leadership is the one writing the check for Agile training and coaching, there needs to be more engagement at this level than simply bankrolling the change.

 When there's a disconnect between what's actually happening on a software development team (or product development, if that's your bag) and executive management, there's a problem.
 Because this top tier of an organization is concerned with results and financials, it will be challenging to prove the value of adopting Agile without actually inducting management into the process.
 An exec who does no more than sign a check and then pops in to "see how this whole Agile thing is going" will likely not see the benefit of it:

 Why are meetings just five minutes long?
 The project manager isn't getting his hands dirty enough.
 I'm going to pull the plug on this Agile mess.

 On the other hand, leadership that goes through Agile training will better understand how the methodology works and see its beneficial application for the company.
 A shorter go-to-market period?
 Execs can get excited about that.
 Pushing the product out before it reaches perfection so you can get client feedback?
 That's a cost-effective way to make sure the product delivers what customers want.

 Once executives understand the why behind Agile projects, they are more likely to be supportive of the initiative.